-Janet is also a former Council member of AGRA (the Association of Genealogist & Researchers in Archives), the sister association of ASGRA, based in
+Janet is also a former Council member of AGRA (the Association of Genealogist & Researchers in Archives), the equivalent association of ASGRA, based in

 England.
 ASGRA was formed in 1981, with the aim of upholding high professional research standards throughout the UK, but especially in Scotland.

 Outside of work, Janet takes an active part in all matters pertaining to the study of genealogy, family and local history, and is a regular contributor of articles to